-- Array Size Returns the number of elements in each dimension of an array. - Initialize Array Creates an -dimensional array in which every element is initialized to the value of element. - Array Subset Returns a portion of an array starting at index and containing length elements. - Build Array Concatenates multiple arrays or appends elements to an n-dimensional array. - Index Array Returns the element or sub-array of n-dimension array at index.
+- Array Subset Returns a portion of an array starting at index and containing length elements. - Build Array Concatenates multiple arrays or appends elements to an n-dimensional array. - Index Array Returns the element or sub-array of n-dimension array at index.